Miigueelcp/F1-PitStop-Optimizer/README.md

 ## Conclusion
-This project demonstrates how data-driven techniques can be used to predict when individual drivers will make pit stops.
-It also identifies circuits with similar characteristics, facilitating the application of comparable race strategies.
-Finally, it analyses the durability of different tyre types, estimating how many laps they can last for based on their usage conditions.
+This project shows how data-driven techniques can predict when individual drivers will make pit stops.
+It also identifies circuits with similiar characteristics, enabling comparable race strategies to be applied.
+Finally, it analyses the durability of different tyre types and estimates how many laps that can last based on their usage conditions.